Refer for the advocacy service you or the person you work with here.

 If the referral is with regard to a safeguarding issue, then please use the Care Act Advocacy referral form.

-Referrals for our Inclusion Projects
+Referrals for our other services

 Leeds Autism AIM logo